-Level Current level of difficulty

-Number of total relevant and non-relevant objects Number of total objects Number of relevant objects Number of faulty objects that have to be sorted out by the patient been sorted out positive)

-Number of correctly selected relevant (faulty) objects Correct Number of relevant (faulty) objects that have not Omissions calculation: (number of critical/relevant objects minus omissions minus 1/3 mistakes) in relation to the total number of relevant objects presented

-Mistakes Number of wrongly selected correct objects (wrong

-Level [%] Percentage of correct decisions according to
+Level Current level of difficulty Objects total Number of total relevant and non-relevant objects Number of relevant objects Number of faulty objects that have to be sorted out by the patient Correct Number of correctly selected relevant (faulty) objects Omissions Number of relevant (faulty) objects that have not been sorted out Mistakes Number of wrongly selected correct objects (wrong positive) Level [%] Percentage of correct decisions according to calculation: (number of critical/relevant objects minus omissions minus 1/3 mistakes) in relation to the total number of presented relevant objects This is the criteria for level up/down.
+Inter stimuli reactions Number of reactions between two objects Correct [%] Percentage of correctly selected relevant objects learning time [s] Time span from the start of a task, including the instruction, until pressing the OK button for the first time to start the working phase in seconds Train. time task Training time of the respective task [h:mm:ss] Breaks Tab.
+3: Results Number of breaks by the patient

-This is the criteria for level up/down.

-Inter stimuli reactions Number of reactions between two objects time to start the working phase in seconds

-Percentage of relevant objects selected correctly Correct [%] Learning time [s] Time span from the start of a task, including the instruction, until pressing the OK button for the first

-Training time task Training time of the respective task [h:mm:ss]

-Breaks Number of breaks by the patient

-Tab.
-3: Results